Keywords: rechargeable AA cell, USB port, Visual Basic program, battery capacity, fuel gauging

 Simple Characterization Circuit for Rechargeable AA Cells

-Fons Janssen, Senior Member of the Technical Staff
+Fons Janssen, Principal Member of the Technical Staff

 Abstract: This characterization circuit, plus a PC and some software, accurately measures the full discharge cycle for a rechargeable AA cell.
 Cell capacity and output resistance can easily be determined from the curve resulting from these measurements.